bernardoforcillo/midjourney-go/readme.md

+> The development of the package was discontinued, see [mittelweg](https://github.com/bernardoforcillo/mittelweg) and [diskursus](https://github.com/bernardoforcillo/diskursus)

 # A Golang SDK for managing Midjourney through Discord API.

 The `midjourney-go` package provides a Golang SDK for managing Midjourney through Discord API.
 It is in development.